Can you film both of us getting ready?

 Do you charge for travel and accommodation?

-I ask that you trust me with the length of your highlight film.
+I ask that you trust me with the length of your Cinematic Film.
 The story and content of your day will dictate the length.
 I would never want to cut a great story short due to time constraints, and, equally, I would never want to dilute a story just to reach a minimum length.
 In my experience, a film will always need to be longer than 5 minutes, but never longer than 7 minutes, and somewhere between that is the sweet spot that will allow me to tell your story in the most beautiful way.

-When will our wedding video be ready?
+When will our wedding FILM be ready?

 Each wedding requires a lot of attention to detail, and that process can take time, especially during the busy months.
 That being said, I try to ensure that your video will be ready within 16 weeks.